Easy Curry Salmon

 Regular (not extra-virgin) olive oil for high-heat cooking.
 EVOO for dressings.

-• Ginger, Fresh Root(10g)
+- •Ginger, Fresh Root(10g)

-• Thai red curry paste(15g)
+- •Thai red curry paste(15g)

-• Coconut Milk, Full-Fat, Canned(383g)
+- •Coconut Milk, Full-Fat, Canned(383g)

-• Green Onion (Scallion)
+- •Green Onion (Scallion)

-• Lime Juice, Fresh(23g)
+- •Lime Juice, Fresh(23g)

 Instructions

-3. 3Make the curry rub for the salmon: In a small bowl, mix together the sea salt, brown sugar, red curry paste, garlic powder and the oil until fully combined.
-Spread the curry paste mixture over the salmon and place it in the oven until it easily flakes with a fork, about 8-10 minutes.
+- 1Pat the salmon dry with a paper towel.
+In a small bowl, mix the brown sugar, Thai red curry paste, and garlic powder with vegetable oil until fully combined.
+Spread the curry paste mixture evenly over the salmon flesh.

 Nutrition — Per Serving